zachcasper/resource-types-contrib/README.md

 - **Resource Types**: Schema definitions of the Radius core and community-contributed resources
 - **Recipes**: Platform-specific deployment templates using Bicep or Terraform
-- **Recipe Packs**: Bundled collections of Recipes by compute platform or deployment scenario
+- **Recipe Packs**: Bundled collections of Recipes by compute platform or deployment scenario (coming soon)

 ## What are Resource Types?